-1. Encroachment Permit Required.
-An encroachment permit approved by the City Engineer is required for any outdoor dining/seating located in the public right-of-way.
+Permit Required.
+A Zone Clearance is required for any outdoor dining/seating located 1. in the public right-of-way.
+An encroachment permit approved by the City Engineer is required for any furniture or structures which are permanently attached to the public right-of-way.

-2. Music.
+Music.
+2.

-- a.
-Downtown Districts.
-Amplified sounds from the establishments must not be audible from a distance of 200 feet outside of the outdoor dining area. - b.
-All Other Districts.
-Amplified sounds from the establishments must not be audible at the property line. - 3.
+- Downtown Districts.
+Amplified sounds from the establishments must not be a. audible from a distance of 200 feet outside of the outdoor dining area. - All Other Districts.
+Amplified sounds from the establishments must not be b. audible at the property line. - 3.
 Barriers.
-Barriers must be in a manner acceptable to the City Engineer, and the design must be approved by the Director.
+Barriers must be in a manner acceptable to the City Engineer, and the design must be approved by the Review Authority.

-5. Shade Structures and Furniture
+Shade Structures and Furniture.
+4.

-- a.
-No part of an outdoor dining area shall be permanently attached to the sidewalk or building unless authorized by the Review Authority. - b.
-Awnings or umbrellas may be used in conjunction with an outdoor eating area.
-Permanent covered shade structures and awnings shall obtain a building permit.

-d.
-The design of all improvements and furniture shall be of a quality to sustain weather and wear, and shall be of a material other than molded plastic.
+- No part of an outdoor dining area shall be permanently attached to the sidewalk or building unless authorized by the Review Authority. - Awnings or umbrellas may be used in conjunction with an outdoor eating area. b.
+Permanent covered shade structures and awnings shall obtain a building permit. - The design of all improvements and furniture shall be of a quality to sustain c. weather and wear, and shall be of a material other than molded plastic.
 Furniture shall be of durable materials such as wrought iron, wood, steel, or cast aluminum.
 Planter boxes, where used, shall be of quality materials such as precast concrete, terra cotta, or other pottery, and shall not be of plastic.

-6. Access and Walkways.
+5. Access and Walkways.

-- a.
-A minimum of six feet of unobstructed sidewalk must remain available for pedestrians.
-For purposes of the minimum clear path, parking meters, traffic signs, trees, planters, benches, and all similar obstacles shall constitute obstructions within the sidewalk area. - b.
+A minimum of six feet of unobstructed sidewalk must remain available for a. pedestrians.
+For purposes of the minimum clear path, parking meters, traffic signs, trees, planters, benches, and all similar obstacles shall constitute obstructions within the sidewalk area.

+- b.
 Where the outdoor dining area is located adjacent to a street, and in addition to obtaining an encroachment permit, an 18-inch clearance shall be maintained from the face of the curb to the outdoor dining area unless there is parking parallel to the street, in which case a two-foot clearance is required. - c.
-No outdoor dining area shall obstruct any points of building ingress and/or egress. - 7.
+No outdoor dining area shall obstruct any points of building ingress and/or egress. - 6.
 Parking.
-Additional parking is not required when dining is within the public right-ofway.
+Additional parking is not required when dining is within the public right-of-way.

-8. Maintenance.
+7. Maintenance.